 There is often discussion on the BCL CB about artificial strong openings but usually these discussions are focused on EBU F2F regulations for their Level 4 permitted systems.

-The permitted systems and conventions for BCL are WBF Category 3 as described at:
+The permitted systems and conventions for BCL are those that comply with either WBF Category 3 or EBU Level 4, as described at

 For a hand to be strong, it has to have 13+ HCP.